draghici05/Airport__database/README.md

 # Airport__database
-Database project about managing an airport
+Database project about managing an airport in SQL

 # Database Schema